Prof. Edward A. Lee|

 - The Ubiquitous SwarmLab.

-- Resurrecting Laplace's Demon: The Case for Deterministic Models, Keynote talk at MODELS, St. Malo, France.
+- Resurrecting Laplace's Demon: The Case for Deterministic Models, Keynote, MODELS, St. Malo, France, Oct.
+4, 2016.

-- The Internet of Important Things, Invited talk at Reykjavik University, Iceland, June 16, 2016.
+- The Internet of Important Things, Invited talk, Reykjavik University, Iceland, June 16, 2016.

-- Video interview in Semiconductor Engineering, on the Internet of Important Things and the role of the Immobiles, Mar.
+- Video interview, Semiconductor Engineering, on the Internet of Important Things, Mar.
 18, 2015.

 - It's About Time, SwarmLab Seminar, March 7, 2013.

-- Verifying Real-Time Software is Not Reasonable (Today), Invited Plenary Talk, Haifa Verification Conference (HVC), Haifa, Israel, November 6-8, 2012.
+- Verifying Real-Time Software is Not Reasonable (Today), Plenary Talk, Haifa Verification Conference (HVC), Israel, Nov.
+7, 2012.

-- Debate on the Proposition that Software Patents Encourage Innovation, Computer History Museum, Mountain View, CA, Aug.
+- Debate: Proposition: Software Patents Encourage Innovation, Computer History Museum, Mountain View, CA, Aug.
 24, 2011.

 - Computing Needs Time, CESCA Distinguished Lecture, Virginia Tech, December 10, 2010.